GheloAce/9vcvjpF8rf44LcB/README.md

     “Odoo” CSV files, which are ready for direct import in Odoo.
 5. [x] __CSV Importation__.
 Use the built-in Odoo import functionality to import the necessary data from your transformed CSV files
+6. [ ] __Rework: Less User Input__.
+Recode the Odoofier to run in '1 go' and not
+    need the user to input the prefixes manually.
+    1. I think you can do better with the input parameters validation and format.
+        The help shown is a bit misleading.
+Actually, if you are not a developer and you do not look at the source, it will be hard to understand how to use the tool.
+    2. I think you should not expect any user input (like relational prefixes, just generate them in the tool, i.e. hardcode a string as a prefix.
+This should be enough.)
+    3. Both files should be processed in one run.
+In the current version I need to run the tool twice.
+Also, I can enter different prefixes for the users in the 1st and 2nd run, which I think will brake the Odoo import later.

+        In a few words, you are processing the files in a detached manner, relying on the user to enter the correct prefixes.

+        This way, the tool will work with any file or files, but the goal is to make a tool, which works for this particular case and is automated as much as possible.
+There is no need to create a “generic” Odoo  “Odoofier” tool.

 ## Issues ##